Sigmmma/c20/src/content/h1/map/readme.md

 * The active BSP is loaded into the _end_ of the tag space.
 When a BSP switch occurs, the new BSP data is read from the map file using [information stored in the scenario tag][scenario#tag-field-structure-bsps] and replaces the previous data in-memory.
 In H1A, it is loaded at a separate dedicated location instead.
 * Raw data is streamed from the map file as needed and dynamically allocated in the [sound cache][sound-system#sound-cache] and [texture cache][renderer#texture-cache].
 The texture cache is cleared during maps loads and BSP switches.
 Some tags like [BSPs][scenario_structure_bsp] and [scenarios][scenario] contain a "predicted resources" block which hints to the game which data should be loaded into these caches.

 Tags from resource maps are also loaded into the tag space as needed.
-Halo CEA uses compressed maps and additional files to store sounds and bitmaps, so loads maps [differently][cea#changes].
+Halo CEA uses compressed maps and additional files to store sounds and bitmaps, so loads maps [differently][h1a#changes].

 # File structure
 Generally map files consist of a map header section followed by BSP, model, raw data, and indexed tag definitions.
 The header structure and/or values vary by game.
 Not all maps may look like this exactly, due to map protection or differences in map compiler.
 All data is [little-endian](https://en.wikipedia.org/wiki/Endianness).